oracle/yo/doc/guide/configuration.rst

 detect.
 Once you've updated this configuration value, please run ``yo cache-clean`` to force yo to fetch the latest image list next time you run it.

+.. _silence_tag:

 ``silence_automatic_tag_warning``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-(Boolean, Optional) Set this to true in order to silence a rather verbose
+(Boolean, Optional, Default: false) Set this to true in order to silence a
-warning during ``yo list``.
-If you haven't seen a warning mentioning this
+rather verbose warning during ``yo list``.
+If you haven't seen a warning
-configuration value: you don't need to touch this configuration, or read the
+mentioning this configuration value: you don't need to touch this configuration,
-remaining explanation.
+or read the remaining explanation.

 Yo is dedicated to managing the instances which you, an individual user,
 created.
 It was designed for the idea of a shared tenancy, in which multiple